 Holidaying in Spain and Southern France?

-There is a new vaccine for the mosquito-borne disease Leishmaniasis which is present in the Southern Mediterranean, especially Spain but also the South of France, Italy and Greece.
+There is a mosquito-borne disease called Leishmaniasis not present here in the UK which is present in the Southern Mediterranean, especially Spain but also the South of France, Italy and Greece.
 This is a particularly unpleasant canine disease which is difficult to treat and often fatal.
-Previously we have been advising the use of Scalibor collars for dogs but in addition we now advise the vaccine as well for all dogs travelling to affected areas.
-It is not present in the UK and thus is not part of our routine annual preventative vaccination programme.
+We strongly advise the use of anti-mosquito collars such as Scalibor for dogs.
+This would be in addition to the regular parasite control such as Nexgard.
+Please remember that ticks are a bigger problem in Europe and there are also more tick-bourne diseses in Europe than we have here in the UK.
 Please contact the clinic to discuss further if required.